zqfang/zqfang.github.io/_posts/2020-05-31-Code-CPP-notes.md

 void print(int (*p)[3],int rowsize);
 void print(int (p[][3],int rowsize);
 ```
-We use pointer to represent Array, but don't know the dimension.
+When use pointer to an Array, the dimension is unknown.
 So, need an extra argument to specify it explicitly.

-Example
+Example:
 ```cpp
 void print1(int (*p)[3])
 {